Hyperbolic Geometry of Superstring Perturbation Theory: Matrices for Fenchel-Nielsen Coordinates

 Reversing this prescription we get the following identifications:

-where $\mathrm{ H}$ denotes the heaviside step function.
-Therefore, the complete set of bosonization relations are:
+where $\mathrm{H}$ denotes the Heaviside step function.
+Therefore, the complete set of bosonization relations are

-As is shown in \cite{Friedan:1985ge}, when the bosonic superconformal ghost system, i.e. $(\beta,\gamma)$ system, is bosonized, we are left with a choice among different Bose sea levels or a picture number.
-Each choice of a picture number leads to a different inequivalent representation for the ghost vacuum.
-However, it is also shown that each choice leads to a different description of the same physical states \cite{Friedan:1985ge}.
-To go from one description to the other, we need an operation, which is called picture-changing operation.
+When the bosonic superconformal ghost system, i.e. $(\beta,\gamma)$ system, is bosonized, we are left with a choice among different Bose sea levels or a picture number \cite{FriedanMartinecShenker1986}.
+Each choice of a picture number leads to a different inequivalent representation of the ghost vacuum.
+However, each choice leads to a different description of the same physical states \cite{FriedanMartinecShenker1986}.
+To go from one description to the other, we need an operation, which is called the picture-changing operation.
 As is clear from the name, it changes the picture number of the bosonic superconformal ghost vacuum and also the primaries, i.e. the vertex operators, of the superconformal field theory build upon that vacuum.
 The picture-changing operation is done using the picture-changing operator (PCO) $\chi(z)$ which is given by:

 Here $Q_B$ denotes the world-sheet BRST charge, $j_B$ denotes the BRST current and $T_F(z)$ denote the superpartner of the matter stress tensor $T_m(z)$.
-The picture changing operator is BRST invariant and is a dimension zero primary operator having picture number one.
+The picture-changing operator is a BRST-invariant dimension-zero primary operator having picture number one.
+Being BRST-exact, it might naively seem that the picture-changing operator is trivial once acted on physical states.
+The origin of its non-trivial action comes from the fact that $\xi(z)$ does not commute with $\eta_0$, which enters the definition of states appearing in the S-matrix computation, as we explain below.

-Let us denote the total Hilbert space of the world-sheet theory by $\mathcal{H}=\mathcal{H}^{NS}\otimes\mathcal{H}^{R}$, where $\mathcal{H}^{NS}$ denote the Nevue-Schwarz (NS) sector and $\mathcal{H}^{R}$ denote the Ramond (R) sector.
-We denote by $\mathcal{H}_0=\mathcal{H}_0^{NS}\otimes\mathcal{H}_0^{R}$, a subspace of $\mathcal{H}$ defined as
+\newl Let us denote the total Hilbert space of the world-sheet theory by $\mathcal{H}=\mathcal{H}^{\text{NS}}\otimes\mathcal{H}^{\text{R}}$, where $\mathcal{H}^{\text{NS}}$ denote the Nevue-Schwarz (NS) sector and $\mathcal{H}^{\text{R}}$ denote the Ramond (R) sector.
+We denote by $\mathcal{H}_0=\mathcal{H}_0^{\text{NS}}\otimes\mathcal{H}_0^{\text{R}}$, a subspace of $\mathcal{H}$ defined as